 The white paper lays out Bard’s eight-year experiment in creating a curriculum geared for business leaders managing mission-driven businesses, companies that are in business to solve social and environmental problems.
-These companies must make money of course, to cover costs and obtain resources to scale, but that is not their purpose.
+These sustainable business companies must make money of course, to cover costs and obtain resources to scale, but that is not their purpose.
 What skills and competencies are required to manage in this new environment, where the focus is on an integrated bottom line?

 Bard MBA Director Dr. Eban Goodstein puts it this way: "Rather than understanding pollution and social exploitation as negative externalities, business leaders have to see these challenges as system design flaws.
 Management education for sustainability requires teaching students to radically reimagine business models: to invent ways of profitably internalizing negative externalities, and thus profitably solving social and environmental challenges.”